rutherford-nj/www.rutherfordboronj.com/public-safety/index.md

 Engine Co. #2 responds from the Mortimer Avenue Firehouse

 Engine Co. #3 and Rescue Co. #5 respond out of the West End Firehouse on Union Avenue at the corner of Wells Place.

+If you have any questions or are interested in joining the Rutherford Volunteer Fire Dept., applications can be obtained at the Rutherford Borough Clerks Office.

+Chief - Kelcey Keeler

+Deputy Chief - Christopher Seidler

+1st Assistant Chief - Jason Frahm

+2nd Assistant Chief - Scott Koen

+3rd Assistant Chief - Robert Van Winkle